Illinois sports betting has finally arrived!

-Read on for the latest on Illinois’ quest to offer wagering on sporting events.
+Read on for the latest on Illinois’ quest to offer a variety of wagering options on sporting events.

 Obviously, it will take time to complete the applications, submit them and have them approved by the board.

 Whether the operators will begin to build out their sportsbooks in anticipation of receiving a license remains unclear.
-However, with so many possibilities for sportsbooks in Illinois, it stands to reason that Illinois residents and visitors will be wagering on sports sometime in 2020.
+However, with so many possibilities for sportsbooks in Illinois, it stands to reason that Illinois residents and visitors will soon have dozens of options.

 Illinois bettors will have an extensive variety of locations at their disposal when sports betting gets underway.